-Endeavor is a 21 year-old nonprofit organization that is leading the global movement to facilitate long-term economic growth by selecting, mentoring, and accelerating the best high-impact entrepreneurs around the world.
+Endeavor is a 21 year-old organization that is leading the global movement to drive long-term economic growth by selecting, mentoring, and accelerating the best high-impact entrepreneurs around the world.
 Founded in 1997 by Linda Rottenberg and Peter Kellner, Endeavor has helped 1,800 of these entrepreneurs build more than 1,000 companies across 30 markets, which generated combined revenues of $15 billion in 2017.
 To date, companies led by Endeavor Entrepreneurs have created 1.5 million jobs, and often go on to mentor and invest in the next generation of founders, or serve on the boards of Endeavor offices.
 To learn more, visit www.endeavor.org.

 The Walton Family Foundation is, at its core, a family-led foundation.
 The children and grandchildren of our founders, Sam and Helen Walton, lead the foundation and create access to opportunity for people and communities.
 We work in three areas: improving K-12 education, protecting rivers and oceans and the communities they support, and investing in our home region of Northwest Arkansas and the Arkansas-Mississippi Delta.
 In 2017, the foundation awarded more than $535 million in grants in support of these initiatives.
 To learn more, visit waltonfamilyfoundation.org and follow us on Facebook and Twitter.